mduqueoviedo/money_money/README.md

 MoneyMoney allows to add a Money class to your application, define currency equivalences and operate and convert them.
 It might have namespace conflicts with other money gems.

+**Disclaimer**: This is an experimental gem for the sake of self-improvement and honing knowledge and development skills.
+Check www.rubygems.org to look for tested and certified money conversion gems.

 ## Installation

 Add this line to your application's Gemfile: